BostonBSD/financials/README.md

 The resulting binary should be in the build directory, which can be copied to wherever the user binaries are installed.

-The user needs an account at finnhub.io, which will give them an access key.
+The user needs a free account at finnhub.io, which will give them an access key.

 ----------------------------------------------------------
 Has been tested on FreeBSD 13.1, Fedora 35,